How to stay in touch with friends and family

 Send a letter or a card

-There’s something to be said about old-fashioned snail mail.
+There’s nothing quite like old-fashioned snail mail.
 It can be a really nice surprise to get a piece of physical mail when you’re in a new place.
 Taking the time to write a card or a letter shows friends and family that you really care.
 You can even enclose a photo or souvenir from your experiences.

 Plan get-togethers

 No matter how long it is until you’ll all be in the same city, it can be really helpful to plan little get-togethers to look forward to.
 If you know you’ll all be together at Thanksgiving, plan a visit to a pumpkin patch.
-If it’s the Christmas break, plan a holiday Secret Santa event.
+If it’s the holiday break, you can plan something such as a Secret Santa event on platforms such as Microsoft Outlook so that everybody can respond to the event.
 This gives everyone something to look forward to.

 Visit each other